SyntaxisCS/Capitalist/README.md

 # Capitalist

-Capitalist (0.0.6) Open Source
+Capitalist | Open Source Economy Game

 ## Description

-A free to use Economy game based around owning and managing a business build directly into Discord
+A free to use economy game based around owning and managing a business build directly into Discord

 ## Getting Started